bbrelje/bbrelje.github.io/about.markdown

 As required by the CMSI standard, I will properly attribute the source of the material.
 If you believe that my use of an image you own does not constitute fair use, please contact me using the comment box.

-I do not comment on or publish analysis on stories about my employer, The Boeing Company, for ethical and professional reasons.
+I do not comment on or publish analysis on stories about my current employer for ethical and professional reasons.

-Any content presented on this site is expressed solely in a personal capacity and in no way represents the official views of Boeing, the University of Michigan, or the National Science Foundation.
+Any content presented on this site is expressed solely in a personal capacity and in no way represents the official views of Joby, Boeing, the University of Michigan, or the National Science Foundation.

 I moderate all comments at my discretion.
 If you keep it professional I'll approve your comment.
 If not...
 I won't.